suraj-swaroop/Wikiplugin/README.md

 - for example: python difficulty_score_model.py article_summary-202001.csv score_pred

 # How to run difficulty_score_prediction.py
-1. Make sure to have the article_summary file and a file containing the articles for which you want to make a prediction(this file must have the articles and it's description columns ex: score_pred).
+1. Make sure to have the article_summary file and a file containing the articles for which you want to make a prediction (this file must have the articles and it's description columns ex: score_pred).
 2. Run "$python difficulty_score_prediction.py (article_summary file name) (prediction file name)"
-- $python difficulty_score_prediction.py article_summary-202001.csv score_pred
+- Example: $python difficulty_score_prediction.py article_summary-202001.csv score_pred

+# How to run page_summary.py
+1. Make sure to have the article_summary file.
+2. Run "$python page_summary.py (article_summary file name)"
+- Example: $python page_summary.py article_summary-202001.csv

 # Data Pipeline
 1. Please read 'DataPipeline.md'